 Price sensitive information will be publicly released through ASX before it is disclosed to Shareholders and market participants.
-Distribution of other information to Shareholders and market participants will also be managed through disclosure to the ASX.
-In addition, the Company will post this information on its website after the ASX confirms an announcement has been made, with the aim of making the information readily accessible to the widest audience.
+Distribution of other information to Shareholders and market participants will also be managed through disclosure to In addition, the the ASX.
+Company will post this information on its website after ASX confirms announcement has been made, with the aim of making the information readily accessible to the widest audience.